slavkoss/fwphp/readme.md

 ## 1\.3 Project notable goals  - reasons
 Notable package does something special, is also frequently innovative.

 1. I developed B12phpfw in my free time (my work for last 20 years was :  Oracle Forms & Reports 6i and Crystal reports.
-We wanted migrate them to PHP - never happend because **I cound not find near so good** tool as abandoned Oracle Forms 6i - shame.
+We wanted migrate them to PHP - never happend
+    because **I cound not find near so good** tool as abandoned Oracle Forms 6i - shame.
 See also below "...compared to all PHP frameworks...".

-https://github.com/panique/mini3 is good but to simple.
-OOP PHP.
-CMS blog Video (7.7 GB) Jazeb Akram (Udemy) is good but older programming style.
+    - https://github.com/panique/mini3 is good but to simple.
+    - OOP PHP.
+CMS blog Video (7.7 GB) Jazeb Akram (Udemy) is good but older programming style
+    - other books / videos / inet tutorials same plus routing to complicated, does not work... (authors understand own code ?).
+      Slim routing if app is below web server doc root is not clear before 2021 year version !

 2. B12phpfw is good for developing **large sites** (more of them under web server root dir. path).

 3. ***Innovative*** is :
-   1. each module in own folder like Oracle Forms 6i form, Blazor and APEX pages ee no M,V,C folders
+   1. each module in own folder like Oracle Forms \>= 6i form, Blazor and APEX pages ee no M,V,C folders
    2. routing : URL parts in key-keyvalue form
    3. dispatching : call or include like https://github.com/panique/mini3
    4. **simple module** - one table CRUD eg "users" table or **compound module** - more tables CRUD eg my msg (Blog) module or invoice...